udecode/plate/CONTRIBUTING.md

 We welcome all contributions.
 There are many ways you can help us.
 This is few of those ways:

-Before you submit a new PR, please run `yarn prerelease`.
+Before you submit a new PR, please run `yarn g:prerelease`.
 Do not submit a PR if tests are failing.
 If you need any help, the best way is to [join slate's Slack and ask in the #plate channel](https://slate-js.slack.com/messages/plate).